bingjie-wa/tfcb-homework01/README.md

 [this is an inline-style link to website called apartment therapy](apartmenttherapy.com)

-this is an image in the directory of acanthomyrmex ferox:
+this is an embedded image of acanthomyrmex ferox:
 ![alt text](https://github.com/bingjie-wa/tfcb-homework01/blob/master/images/acanthomyrmex_ferox.jpg)

 this is a table: